-Immunotherapy is also sometimes called biologic therapy or biotherapy.
-It is treatment that uses certain parts of the immune system to fight diseases such as cancer.
-This can be done in a couple of ways.
+Immunotherapy is treatment that uses certain parts of a person’s immune system to fight diseases such as cancer.
+This can be done in a couple of ways:

 - Stimulating your own immune system to work harder or smarter to attack cancer cells

 - Giving you immune system components, such as man-made immune system proteins

 Some types of immunotherapy are also sometimes called biologic therapy or biotherapy.